molpopgen/pecnv/README.md

 FOr the above, all references to positions are with respect to a 1-offset coordinate system.
 (In other words, 1 is the first position on a contig.)

 For all referencs to "strand" in the above, 0 = plus, 1 = minus.

+###What does the output mean?

+If you are working in a system with an incomplete genome, then reads mapping to differnt contigs should treated with some caution, as you cannot assume that you know the true mapping relationship of those reads.

 ###Secondary output files